Last Updated on

 Food and Drink

 The variety of food on offer for purchase is good; popcorn, fried chicken, pastries, pizza and sandwiches can be found just about everywhere.
 Even healthier fare is on offer should the greasy grub attempt to sabotage your heart-healthy diet!
 Again, there is no need to venture above ground for anything.
 Plenty of chances to hydrate are to be found as well.
-If you have been a good boy or girl, there may even be some ice cream for you!

 You may be wondering why on earth you would want to ride around on the subway all day eating and drinking when you could be above ground doing the same.
 There must be more to this wacky underground universe, right?
 This is where the entertainers come in to bedazzle the crowds crammed into the train cars.
 We have seen concerts, heard doomsday preachers and have watched as dancers, jugglers, ventriloquists, contortionists and magicians work the room, or train car in this case.